 Lisa is *always* interested in ways to infuse creativity and empathy into work that supports our community; access to healthcare, education, and other meaningful projects that support human rights.

 In addition to creating visual art through murals, drawings, paintings, and other art commissions, McLymont works full time as the Director of Creative & Brand Marketing Strategy at Equitas Health, where she does her best to use her powers for good.
 Lisa is currently a founding board member of the Returning Artists Guild, a member of the Columbus Public Art Commission, and is Black, Out, & Proud.

-“I enjoy how art moves people to talk with each other and see new perspectives.”
+“I enjoy how creativity moves people to talk with each other and see new perspectives.”

-She has served as an adjunct faculty member in graphic design at Columbus College of Art and Design and Ohio Dominican University, both in Columbus, Ohio, and has been a visiting artist at Denison University in Granville, Ohio.
-A former member of the Ohio Art League and the Columbus Society for Communicating Arts, McLymont is one of the inaugural coordinators of the Greater Columbus Arts Council’s Columbus Open Studio & Stage event, The Art and Artists Of Ohio, an emerging artist’s online community, and a founding member of Black, Out, & Proud, where she also designed their visual brand.
+Lisa has served as an adjunct faculty member in graphic design at Columbus College of Art and Design and Ohio Dominican University, both in Columbus, Ohio, and has been a visiting artist at Denison University in Granville, Ohio.
+A former member of the Ohio Art League and the Columbus Society for Communicating Arts, McLymont was one of the founding coordinators of the Greater Columbus Arts Council’s Columbus Open Studio & Stage event, The Art and Artists Of Ohio, an emerging artist’s online community, and a founding member of Black, Out, & Proud, where she also designed their visual brand.

-McLymont’s work has been in numerous group and solo exhibits in the Central Ohio area, and is working toward more exhibit opportunities outside of Ohio.
-She is currently weathering the pandemic with her small family, consisting of Cat Sheridan and our pets; Mona, Roscoe, & Ruthie
+McLymont’s work has been in numerous group and solo exhibits in the Central Ohio area, and is working toward more exhibit and resident opportunities outside of Ohio.
+Her small family consists of her wife, Cat Sheridan, and our pet babes; Mona, Roscoe, & Ruthie